lvgl/docs_old/tr/index.md

 ### How to contribute to LittlevGL?
 There are several ways to contribute to LittlevGL:
-- write a few lines about your project to inspire others
+- Write a few lines about your project to inspire others
-- answer other’s questions
+- Answer other’s questions
-- report and/or fix bugs
+- Report and/or fix bugs
-- suggest and/or implement new features
+- Suggest and/or implement new features
-- improve and/or translate the documentation
+- Improve and/or translate the documentation
-- write a blog post about your experiences
+- Write a blog post about your experiences

 To learn more see [Contributing guide](https://blog.littlevgl.com/2018-12-06/contributing)

+### How is LittlevGL versioned?

+LittlevGL follows the rules of [Semantic versioning](https://semver.org/):
+- *Major* versions for incompatible API changes.
+E.g. v5.0.0, v6.0.0
+- *Minor* version for new but backwards-compatible functionalities.
+E.g. v6.1.0, v6.2.0
+- *Patch* version for backwards-compatible bug fixes.
+E.g. v6.1.1, v6.1.2

+The new versions are developed in `dev-X.Y` branchs on GitHub.
+It can be cloned to test the newset features, however, still anything can be changed there.

+The bugfixes are added directly to the `master` branch on GitHub and a bugfix release is created every month.

 ### Where can I find the documentation of the previous version (v5.3)?